 ENVIRONMENT

-The Kaupelanese people are extremely concerned about environmental preservation and conscious about the limitations of natural resources of our planet and especially of their minute national territory.
-Decades of education and government programs, aiming a better life for the future generations, lead to surprisingly good results in terms of water, electricity and other resources saving, fighting against pollution, garbage recycling and environment preservation.
+Kaupelanese people are extremely concerned about environmental preservation and conscious of the limited natural resources of our planet and especially of their tiny national territory.
+Decades of education and government programs, aiming a better life for the future generations, lead to surprisingly good results in terms of water, electricity and other resources saving, fighting against pollution, waste recycling and environment preservation.

-Nowadays about 30% of all domestic garbage is recycled.
-From the rest, 90% is used to produce fertilizer from composting of organic waste or to generate electrical power in burners.
-Throwing trash in public or private areas or not complying with the rules for selective trash gathering is against the law and subject to expensive fines.
+Nowadays about 51% of all domestic waste is recycled or used for composting.
+From the rest, 60% is incinerated to generate electrical power in burners.
+Throwing trash in public or private areas or not complying with the rules for selective waste gathering is against the law and subject to expensive fines.
 Vehicle exhaust and noise emissions are periodically inspected according to rigorous environmental standards.

-The companies operating in the country are subjected to rigid environmental standards and constant inspections concerning pollution and environment destruction.
+The companies operating in the country are subjected to rigid environmental standards and constant inspections concerning pollution and environmental degradation.
 Any disrespect to these standards is considered environmental crime, subjected to severe punishments and indemnities.

-Hituwalo Ridge National Park (Sutung Tana Ratara Hituwalo) - Wisanu
+Wuarwalu Ridge National Park (Sutung Tana Ratra Wuarwalu) - Wisanu

 Lake Suduk National Park (Sutung Tana Ranu Suduk) - Nilau

-Sartong Atoll Marine National Park (Sutung Tana Tasi Nuhura Sartong) - Kiwangar
+Sartong Atoll Marine National Park (Tasi ni Sutung Tana Nuhura Sartong) - Kiwangar

-Weber Basin Biological Reserve (Wasume Biyoloji Uwan Weber) - Terong
+Weber Basin Biological Reserve (Wasume Byoloji Uwan Weber) - Terong